-- If the rare case that team stops playing its matches before the season ends, we will quickly look for an alternate team to take their spot.
-This may result in your team facing a tougher or easier match than you had hoped but your team does not have the right to refuse this alternate opponent.
+- If the rare case that a team stops playing its matches before the season ends, we will quickly look for an alternate team to take its spot.
+This may result in your team facing a tougher or easier match than you had hoped for but your team will not have the right to refuse this alternate opponent.

 - A team manager is allowed to communicate to a team member as to the current score of the match.
 This should not include predicted scores of games that have not yet concluded

 - It is quite likely that a situation could occur that we have failed to list in the rules.
 We reserve the right to update these rules as the season continues.

 - In the rare exception that a team is having immense trouble fielding regular lineups and is danger of folding, we may allow more than one free agent to play.
 This will be done only with the idea of ensuring a major disruption to the league doesn't occur from a team being replaced mid-season.
 If it's done there will be some rating restriction for the team: The team can never field a lineup that is above their average lineup for the season thus far.
 This is to ensure that the team isn't doing this for a competitive advantage, but is indeed due to the danger of the team folding.
 Any team that uses this option will not be eligible for the post-season and will automatically be relegated at the end of the season.
 In extreme cases it could be a team of four free agents playing as surrogates for the failed team.
 The rating restrictions may be waived if this happens before the third match of the season.
 Usually if it happens before Week 3 we will try to find a new replacement team.